balakreshnan/synapseAnalytics/AzureMLSDKtest.md

 ```

 ## Set columns

+- Set the columns for features
+- Set the label column

 ```
 dflow_X = dflow_prepared.keep_columns(['pickup_weekday','pickup_hour', 'distance','passengers', 'vendor'])
 dflow_y = dflow_prepared.keep_columns('cost')
 ```

 ## Split data set

+Split the data set for training and testing.
+Training is used for training the model.
+Test is used for validating.
+Split is 80% training and 20% testing.
+Values are selected randomly.
+Flatten the data frames to make it available for model.

 ```
 from sklearn.model_selection import train_test_split